 When: February (before Lent)

-Where: Valletta, Floriana, and other towns
+Where: Valletta, Floriana, and Nadur (Gozo)

 When: July

-Where: Floriana
+Where: Il-Fosos Square, Floriana

 When: February 10th